-The storytellers deals with themes of an epic nature through reciting while the Singer of tales tells the same story through song.
-The Opera dei Pupi is characterised by the transmission of a series of rather ancient codes of conduct which include: sense of honour, chivalry, defence of justice and faith, the need to excel etc.
+The Opera dei Pupi is characterised by the transmission of a series of rather ancient codes of conduct that include a sense of honour, chivalry, the defence of justice and faith and the need to excel.

-The puppets of the school of Palermo are lightweight , they measure about eighty centimetres high and have an iron rod is placed inside them passing through the torso and head in order to support them.
+The puppets of the Palermo school are light and articulated, measuring approximately eighty centimetres in height and have an iron rod inside that passes through the torso and the head to support them.

-There is then another iron rod placed in the right arm which allows movement and a wire running through the closed hand which enables the puppet to draw and replace the sword.
-Then there is a wire connected to the left knee, which as it is jointed, allows the puppet to kneel down, to take a step etc.
+There is another iron rod in the right arm that allows movement and a wire that runs through the closed hand that enables the puppet to pull out and replace the sword.

 Associazione Culturale e Teatrale “Carlo Magno” di E. Mancuso